SoftUni/Programming-Basics-Book-JS-EN/chapter-07-complex-loops-exam-problems.md

 Then we will start writing **`while`** loops.
 - We will initialize **first digit**: **`d1 = 1`**.
 - We will set a **condition for each** loop: the digit will be less than or equal to 10.
-- In the **beginning** of each loop we set a value of the **next** digit, in this case: **`d2 = 1`**.
-In the nested **`for`** loops we initialize the variables in the inner loops at each increment of the outer ones.
+- At the **beginning** of each loop, we set a value of the **next** digit, in this case: **`d2 = 1`**.
+In the nested **`for`** loops, we initialize the variables in the inner loops at each increment of the outer ones.
 We want to do the same here.
-- At **the end** of each loop we will increase the digit by one: **`d++`**.
+- At **the end** of each loop, we will increase the digit by one: **`d++`**.
-- In the **innermost** loop we will make **the check** and if necessary, we add the result into the variable, that stores the solution.
+- In the **innermost** loop, we will make **the check** and if necessary, we add the result into the variable, that stores the solution.

 ![](assets/chapter-7-2-images/02.Magic-numbers-03.PNG)

 As we can see, we can solve a problem using different types of loops.
 Of course, each task has its most appropriate choice.
-In order to practice each type of loops – try to solve each of the following problems with all the learned loops.
+To practice each type of loop – try to solve each of the following problems with all the learned loops.

 ### Testing in the Judge System